<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 "30 minutes is enough to cover everything and answer all your questions.
 How about early next week, would you have half an hour on Monday or Tuesday?"

-It’s not their job to remember your demo, it’s your job to make sure they get there.
+Things happen.
+Prospects are busy, and a demo booked a week ago can quickly be forgotten.
+It's not their job to remember your demo.
+It's your job to make sure they get there.

 You can send a simple email along the lines of:

-“Looking forward to our meeting tomorrow at 3pm, join me at this link: demolink.com/123.
+"Looking forward to our meeting tomorrow at 3 pm.
+Join me at this link: demolink.com/123.

-If anything changes you can reach me here or on my mobile at 123-456-789.”
+If anything changes, you can reach me here or on my mobile at 123-456-789."

 Cirrus Insight.
 Women presenting on a white board.

-3. Prepare the presentation
+3. Prepare the presentation to show the value of the product!

-• What would engage them during the presentation
+• What would engage them during the presentation?

-• Why they might not buy from you
+• Why might they not buy from you?

-• Who else takes part in the decision making process
+• Who else takes part in the decision-making process?

 • Review their LinkedIn profile.